Parmeetsingh-git/Python_S-P500vsTECH_analysis/README.md

 ## Overview

 This project analyzes the impact of technological advancements on the S&P 500 index and its individual components over the past 50 years, focusing on significant milestones, sector performance, and key players in the tech industry, particularly Nvidia.
-Utilizing historical data from the Yahoo Finance API, this analysis explores trends, cumulative returns, volatility, and the role of major technological breakthroughs in shaping market dynamics.
+Utilizing historical data from the Yahoo Finance, this analysis explores trends, cumulative returns, volatility, and the role of major technological breakthroughs in shaping market dynamics.

 ## Objective